-Over the past year, Sona has identified a number of test applications in the marketplace that would benefit from the introduction of Sona GNR technology.
-Specifically, Sona believes its technology would produce a more rapid and accurate response than the tests currently used in the marketplace.
-The Company's product portfolio of other proprietary lateral flow tests will continue upon completion and commercialization of the Company's Covid-19 antigen test.
-These other tests leverage the Company's proprietary gold nanorod technology's highly sensitive ability to detect various biomarkers in the Pico gram range.
-Sona expects to announce progress on new tests during the remainder of 2020.
+The Company's product portfolio of other proprietary lateral flow tests will continue upon regulatory approval and commercialization of the Company's rapid detection COVID-19 antigen test.
+These other tests leverage the Company's proprietary GNRs technology's highly sensitive ability to detect various biomarkers in the Pico gram range.